voyageprofessor/gtav-sourcecode-build-guide/README.md

 SHIFT + U ---> Spawns a vehicle and makes your driver auto.

 Ctrl + Alt + I ---> Toggle weapon/inputs information.

+Normally there was a full list that contains all the debug controls but that file lost so this is the partial list.
+If you can find it, please let me know.
+I will try to put here all the list when i found it.
 ```

 # Epilogue